dapingQ/blog/cv.md

 2015.09-2020.06

-: *Integrated quantum photonics*, Nanjing CN
+: *Integrated quantum photonics*
+: with Prof. Xiaosong Ma, Nanjing University, China
 :  My initial research interest in MaLab was QKD and Bell states measurement and finally turned into the integration of quantum optical devices.
 1. nano-fabrication based on commercial SOI/SiNOI wafers
 2. demonstration and automation of the integration photonics test system